 The COVID-19 pandemic has undoubtedly drawn attention to this problem, when misinformation and disinformation meet health and affect public safety.
 From the initiation of this pandemic, an incessant repetition of falsehoods has been generated and propagated, undermining the work of health authorities in the fight against COVID-19.
 False reports about its origin, its death rate, or about vaccines have been a constant threat to control this virus.

 Fact-checking organisations are on the forefront combating the propagation of false claims, where intensive work is done to deny hoaxes that circulate through different channels, such as Online Social Networks (OSNs), Instant Messaging Services or Mass Media.
-This verification process conducted by these companies is mostly carried out by hand, however, it is barely reflected in OSNs.
+The verification process conducted by these companies is mostly carried out by hand, however, it is barely reflected in OSNs.
 Users of these platforms share fake information without even realising it is indeed a falsehood or deliberately posting false claims without further consequences.

 Recent advances in Natural Language Processing, such as the Transformer architecture~\cite{vaswani2017attention}, allow to deal with complex human language for a plethora of tasks, such as summarization, translation, sequence classification, question answering or context-aware sentences similarity evaluation.
+The embeddings generated by this type of models for a piece of text, a vector representation composed of hundreds of

 In this research, we leverage the most recent advances in Natural Language Processing to develop a semantic-aware multilingual Transformer-based architecture for semantic similarity evaluation, semi-automated fact-checking and tracking of information pieces in Online Social Networks.
 We present an architecture that, on the one hand, can help general public in checking the veracity of a claim (i.e. a tweet) through context-aware automated comparison against a databases of hoaxes.